oliver-moran/mediawiki/README.md

     bot.get(Object args[, Boolean isPriority]);
     bot.post(Object args[, Boolean isPriority]);

- - `args` A JavaScript Object corresponding to the arguments to be passed to the [WikiMedia API](https://www.mediawiki.org/wiki/API:Main_page) call.
+ - `args` A JavaScript Object corresponding to the arguments to be passed to the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) call.
  - `isPriority` (optional) A Boolean.
 If true, the request will be added to the front of the request queue (i.e. will be executed before all other queued requests).
 Default: false.

 Both of these methods return a [promise](https://en.wikipedia.org/wiki/Futures_and_promises).
 This promise is used to set complete and error callbacks, as follows: